atbcb/usab-uswds/_pages/about/budget-performance/par.md

 | Total Undelivered Orders | $2,234,785 | $35,708 | $2,270,493 |
 {: .par-money }

 #### NOTE 11.
 EXPLANATION OF DIFFERENCES BETWEEN THE SBR AND THE BUDGET OF THE U.S. GOVERNMENT

-The President's Budget that will include fiscal year 2020 actual budgetary execution information has not yet been published.
-The President's Budget is scheduled for publication in February 2021 and can be found at the [OMB's website](http://www.whitehouse.gov/omb).
-The 2021 Budget of the United States Government, with the "Actual" column completed for 2019, has been reconciled to the Statement of Budgetary Resources and there were no material differences.
+The President's Budget that will include fiscal year 2021 actual budgetary execution information has not yet been published.
+The President's Budget is scheduled for publication in February 2022 and can be found at the OMB web site: <https://www.whitehouse.gov/omb/>.
+The 2022 Budget of the United States Government, with the "Actual" column completed for 2020, has been reconciled to the Statement of Budgetary Resources and there were no material differences.

-Shown below in Figure M are the differences between the Access Board's Statement of Budgetary Resources and the FY 2021 Presidential Budget.
+In Millions

 #### NOTE 12.
 RECONCILIATION OF NET COST TO NET OUTLAYS

-The reconciliation of net outlays (presented is on a budgetary basis) and net costs (which are presented on an accrual basis) provide an explanation of the relationship between budgetary and financial accounting information.
+The reconciliation of net outlays, presented on a budgetary basis, and the net cost, presented on an accrual basis, provides an explanation of the relationship between budgetary and financial accounting information.

-Shown below is a reconciliation of net cost to net outlays, as September 30, 2020.
+Reconciliation of Net Costs to Net Outlays, as September 30, 2021.

-Shown below is a reconciliation of net cost to net outlays, as September 30, 2019.
+Reconciliation of Net Cost to Net Outlays, as September 30, 2020.